revoltchat/documentation/docs/faq/verification.md

 We do not currently offer any means to verify servers or bots.

-If you have a compelling case, for example a large open source project, please ask for [@insert in the lounge](https://rvlt.gg/Testers).
+If you have a compelling case (for example, a large open source project), please ask for [@insert in the lounge](https://rvlt.gg/Testers).